lidarYULI/Waveform_decompisition/README.md

 ![result](https://github.com/lidarYULI/Waveform_decompisition/blob/master/result_output/waveform_info.png)

-"search_start" and "search_end" define the waveform range where reflected signal is searched by algorithm

-"toploc": the highest detectable return
+"search_start" and "search_end" define the waveform range where reflected signal is searched by algorithm "toploc": the highest detectable return
 "botloc": the lowest detectable signal return
 Refer to "Hofton M & Blair J B (2019).
 Algorithm Theoretical Basis Document (ATBD) for GEDI Transmit and Receive Waveform Processing for L1 and L2 Products.
 In"

 Usage for Gaussian decomposition:

 I provide a test_data.xlsx, it includes waveforms and some fields derived from GEDI products;

-The description of some columns may be helpful for my collaborators "rxwaveform": GEDI received waveform
+The description of some columns may be helpful for my collaborators;

-"txwaveform": GEDI transimitted waveform
+"rxwaveform": GEDI received waveform; "txwaveform": GEDI transimitted waveform

-"zcross": ground return mode location (bins) provided by GEDI product "zcross_manually": visually selected ground return mode location (bins) in our manuscript "GEDI_lowestmode_height_NAVD": GEDI elevation reported in the North American Vertical Datum 1988 (NAVD88) used in NEON ALS points cloud.
+"zcross": ground return mode location (bins) provided by GEDI product

+"zcross_manually": visually selected ground return mode location (bins) in our manuscript

+"GEDI_lowestmode_height_NAVD": GEDI elevation reported in the North American Vertical Datum 1988 (NAVD88) used in NEON ALS points cloud.

-"DEM_NEON": the average of NEON ALS elevation within the GEDI footprint area "DHM_98_c": 98th percentile canopy height derived from ALS points cloud "t_x" and "t_y": coordinates under UTM projection "ALS_total_CC" and "GEDI_total_CC": canopy cover derived from ALS and GEDI "selected_l2a_algorithm": the preprocessing algorithm ID used for each waveform
+"DEM_NEON": the average of NEON ALS elevation within the GEDI footprint area;

+"DHM_98_c": 98th percentile canopy height derived from ALS points cloud

+"t_x" and "t_y": coordinates under UTM projection;

+"ALS_total_CC" and "GEDI_total_CC": canopy cover derived from ALS and GEDI

+"selected_l2a_algorithm": the preprocessing algorithm ID used for each waveform

 download this repository, run test_gaussia_decomposition() in main.py.